privacycg/storage-access-headers/README.md

 * `load`: the server requests that the user agent activate the `storage-access` permission before continuing with the load of the resource.
 * `retry`: the server requests that the user agent activate the `storage-access` permission, then retry the request.
   * The retried request must include the `Sec-Fetch-Storage-Access: active` header.
 (The user agent must ignore the token if permission is not already granted or if unpartitioned cookies are already accessible.
 In other words, the user agent must ignore the token if the previous request did not include the `Sec-Fetch-Storage-Access: inactive` header.)
   * The `retry` token must be accompanied by the `allowed-origin` [parameter](https://datatracker.ietf.org/doc/html/rfc8941#section-3.1.2-4), which specifies the request initiator that should be allowed to retry the request.
 (A wildcard parameter, i.e. `allowed-origin=*`, is allowed.)
-If the request initiator does not match the `allowed-origin` value, the user agent may ignore this header.
+If the request initiator does not match the `allowed-origin` value, the user agent should ignore this header.

-If the request did not include `Sec-Fetch-Storage-Access: inactive` or `Sec-Fetch-Storage-Access: active`, the user agent may ignore this header (both tokens).
+If the request did not include `Sec-Fetch-Storage-Access: inactive` or `Sec-Fetch-Storage-Access: active`, the user agent should ignore this header (both tokens).

 If the response includes this header, the user agent may renew the `storage-access` permission associated with the request context, since this is a clear signal that the embedded site is relying on the permission.